venxsa/vmConsole/README.md

 or various file system parts: vmConsole is not usable for automating device functionality, exploring hidden [Android OS] paths with root, etc. Neither usable as a rooting tool.
-Root permissions are same virtual as hardware on which the [Alpine Linux] is running.
+Root permissions are same virtual as hardware on which the [Debian 11] is running.

 Typical use-cases of vmConsole application: